 36.4213541,-116.8552173, map

-Fans of Star Wars may also recognize the mouth of the canyon as “Jawa Canyon” from Star Wars Episode IV: A New Hope.
-They shot a bunch of other scenes in the canyon too.
+Star Wars fans may also recognize the mouth of the canyon as “Jawa Canyon” from Star Wars Episode IV: A New Hope.
+They shot several other scenes in the canyon, too.

 More: Nevada Road Trip – Best Places to Visit in Nevada